prof-rossetti/intro-to-python/exercises/dev-collaboration/README.md

 To repeat the process (after changes have been merged):

+  9. After the changes have been merged to the upstream repo, visit your origin repo on GitHub and click "Fetch Upstream" to update your origin main branch.
-  9. Checkout the main branch, and pull the most recent changes from the origin main branch.
+  10. From GitHub Desktop, checkout the main branch, and pull the most recent changes from the origin main branch.
-  10. Then repeat steps 3-8 above.
+  11. Then repeat steps 3-8 above.